Purchasing a Timeshare

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Timeshares can be a great way to vacation in beautiful spots around the world.
-For those who don't want to spend the money for a second home in Miami Beach or Acapulco, buying into a timeshare vacation home can be just the ticket.
-You'll get a week on the beach or a ski trip to the mountains without all the worry of homeownership.
+Timeshares are properties with shared ownership, often for vacation purposes.
+Timeshares can be a great way to vacation in beautiful spots worldwide.
+Buying a timeshare vacation home can be the solution for those who don't want to spend the money for a second home.
+You'll get a floating week on the beach or a ski trip to the mountains without worrying about home ownership.

 The High-Pressure Sales Pitch

-One of the biggest turnoffs for many people who might consider buying into a timeshare is the high-pressure sales tactics agents are known to use.
+One of the biggest turnoffs for many people considering buying into a timeshare resort is the high-pressure sales tactics agents are known to use.

 - What motivates you?
 What's important to you?